-We also promote a Value each half term, (e.g. honesty or cooperation), that we develop in school and reinforce throughout the curriculum and in assemblies.
+We also promote a Core Value each half term, that we develop in school and reinforce throughout the curriculum and in assemblies.
 This contributes to our British Values agenda.

 At John Wilkinson School we believe that Personal Education in its widest sense incorporates learning about values, attitudes and relationships, and therefore should be integrated into the curriculum where possible.
-Science is a good example of how this occurs .
-We also provide a wide range of activities or learning experiences which protect children in many different ways-road safety, IT, E safety, health and fitness in PE and extra curricular activities etc.
+We also provide a wide range of activities or learning experiences which protect children in many different ways-road and pedestrian safety, online safety, health and fitness in PE and extra curricular activities.

 We believe that it is necessary to create an atmosphere where questions can be asked and answered without embarrassment.
 Therefore, questions from children may arise in almost any context and are answered in a straightforward way.
-Copies of the School Personal Education Policy may be seen in the office.
+Copies of the School PSHE Policy may be seen in the office.